oblivia-simplex/Narrativity/1_markotic.md

-# Narrotics: New Narrative and the Prose Poem
+# Nicole Markotic: Narrotics: New Narrative and the Prose Poem

-Nicole Markotic

-I am interested in a dialogue about \"new\" narrative, which is perhaps not so much *new*, as newly theorized.
+I am interested in a dialogue about "new" narrative, which is perhaps not so much *new*, as newly theorized.
 Many prose writers do not consider themselves fiction writers, yet at the same time are not really part of on-going poetics discussions which, for the most part,